BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-Dubious Counsel — *Alfrid's counsel is sometimes wise, and sometimes self-serving.*
+Dubious Counsel â€” *Alfrid's counsel is sometimes wise, and sometimes self-serving.*

 Alfrid can choose to expend any number of Will points at the start of the Priority phase, before any dice are rolled.
 For each point of Will he